-It’s International Women’s Day and to mark the occasion, we’re celebrating women’s contributions to the film and television industry – specifically women from our own Emerald Isle.
+It’s International Women’s Day this week and to mark the occasion, we’re celebrating women’s contributions to the film and television industry – specifically Irish women.

 Irish women have also been kicking ass in the music scene while there are a bunch of Irish female TV characters who have really made their mark.
 It’s truly worth celebrating.

 Actress, writer and producer Sharon Horgan’s career is truly on the up and up.
 Her hit series 'Catastrophe', which she created and starred in, is an Emmy and BAFTA nominee while 'Divorce', which stars Sarah Jessica Parker and Thomas Haden Church, is also proving a huge success.
 Horgan also starred in the hilarious 'Game Night' last year.

 Well how could we not have Saoirse Ronan here?
 The three-time Academy Award nominee starred in three films last year ('On Chesil Beach', 'The Seagull' and 'Mary Queen of Scots').
 Whether sticking to her Oirish roots in Ed Sheeran’s music video for 'Galway Girl' or making the Americans LOL on SNL, she’s proven herself a force to be reckoned with.
 She next stars in 'Little Women' alongside Timothee Chalamet, Emma Watson, Meryl Streep and Laura Dern.
 She is also working on Wes Anderson's next film and on a movie with Kate Winslet.